BRIDEBOOK

 ALL-IN-ONE WEDDING PLANNING

-Bridebook is a wedding planning app used by 1.9 million engaged couples to plan every aspect of their big day: from finding venues and suppliers to managing budgets, guest lists, and timelines.
+Bridebook is a wedding planning app used by 1.9 million engaged couples to discover venues, book suppliers, and manage their wedding end-to-end.

 (01)